Exotic Ideals in Free Transformation Group $C^*$-Algebras: Main Results

-We will show that uncountably many such \cstar-norms exist in the context of Example~\ref{frnam}.
-The theory enabling us to do so is the theory of exotic group algebras and exotic crossed-products introduced by Brown and Guentner in~\cite{BrownGuentnerNeC*CoDiReSp}.
-This theory was further developed by Kaliszewski, Landstad and Quigg in~\cite{KaliszewskiLandstadQuiggExGrC*AlNoDu} and also by Buss, Echterhoff and Willett in~\cite{BussEcterhoffWillettExCrPrBaCoCo}.
+Let $\Gamma = \bbF_2$, $X = \so$, and $\Gamma \curvearrowright X$ be the action described in Remark \ref{frnam}.
+In this setting, we prove that the inclusion $(C(X) \rtimes_f \Gamma, C(X))$ has uncountably many distinct exotic ideals.
+For this, it is clearly enough to produce uncountably many distinct $C^*$-norms on $C_c(\Gamma,C(X))$.
+We will do so using the theory of exotic group algebras and exotic crossed-products introduced by Brown and Guentner in \cite{BrownGuentnerNeC*CoDiReSp}.
+This theory was further developed by Kaliszewski, Landstad, and Quigg in \cite{KaliszewskiLandstadQuiggExGrC*AlNoDu}, and also by Buss, Echterhoff, and Willett in \cite{BussEcterhoffWillettExCrPrBaCoCo}.

-Recall (e.g.~from~\cite{BussEcterhoffWillettExCrPrBaCoCo}) that given a discrete (for simplicity) group $\Gamma $, a \emph{crossed-product functor} is a functor $\E$ from the category of $\Gamma $-\cstar-algebras (that is, \cstar-algebras equipped with an action of $\Gamma $) to the category of \cstar-algebras.
+Here is a summary of the background material on exotic group algebras and crossed products we require.
+For the moment, we do not assume the \cstaralg\ $\A$ is abelian.
+Recall (e.g., from \cite{BussEcterhoffWillettExCrPrBaCoCo}) that given a discrete (for simplicity) group $\Gamma$, a \emph{crossed-product functor} is a functor $\E$ from the category of $\Gamma$-\cstar-algebras (that is, \cstar-algebras equipped with an action of $\Gamma$) to the category of \cstar-algebras.
 In symbols, this is usually expressed by